dataloop-ai/AutoML/README.md

 and trial manager all wrapped up in one synchronous end to end program.
 The input to this program is a set of priorities, the output is a trained model with auto-optimized hyper parameters, ready to run inference, simple as that.

+## Why ZazuML?
+You might be building an ML pipeline to avoid model performance degeneration, or maybe you're just too lazy to download, debug, and tune your own model.
+Either way, you shouldn't be focusing your efforts on simple things like detection.
+There's a whole world out there for you to explore, give your hand at trajectory prediction or action recognition and let *ZazuML* free you up from the boring stuff.

 ## Under the hood
 *ZazuML* is built up from 4 main packages,